georgigospodinov/Haskell2/README.md

 </pre>
 #### Conflicting options
-When mutliple options were set with conflicting Colour assignments, only the first option is used.
+When conflicting options are set, only the first option is used.

 ### Ingame commands
 <pre>